 Often when assessing the care and support needs of an individual, everyday activities are identified that will benefit their lives, but also put them at some level of risk.
 This requires a balanced decision to be made between the needs, freedom and dignity of the individual and their safety.

-HSE will support decisions to allow everyday activities to be undertaken provided a suitable and sufficient risk assessment has been carried out, documented and reviewed as necessary.
-This should identify and implement any sensible precautions to reduce the risk of significant harm to the individual concerned (see examples below).
+HSE will support decisions to allow everyday activities to be carried out provided a suitable and sufficient risk assessment has been carried out, documented and reviewed as necessary.
+This should identify and implement any sensible precautions to reduce the risk of significant harm to the individual concerned (as shown in the examples below).

 Key points to consider when balancing risk include: